-Go to More > App Settings > Scroll down to find Check network option.
-You can use the tool to find out if the Netflix app is able to connect to the internet and communicate with the Netflix servers properly.
+Go to More > App Settings > Scroll down to find the Check network option.
+You can use the tool to find out if the Netflix app can connect to the internet and communicate with the Netflix servers properly.

 Netflix app is crashing – clear Netflix app data

 Just like your PC, you can try cleaning the data for the Netflix app on Android.
-For Android Pie, follow the steps mentioned below:
+For Android 10, follow the steps mentioned below:

 - Go to Settings > Apps & Notifications.

-- Tap on See All Apps > Tap on Netflix.
+- Tap on App Info > Tap on Netflix.

 7. Why is Netflix app not working on my iPhone or iPad?

-If Netflix won’t load titles on your iPhone or iPad, then here are some solutions that you might want to try in order to fix the Netflix issues.
+If Netflix doesn’t load titles on your iPhone or iPad, then here are some solutions that you might want to try in order to fix the Netflix issues.

-Still, if Netflix isn’t loading properly on your device, try to reset the app on your device.
+Still, if Netflix isn’t loading properly, try to reset the app on your device.
 Follow the steps mentioned below:

 - Go to Settings.